 - 1 medium red or yellow onion, quartered and sliced

 - 5 or 6 medium bell peppers of various colors, cut into strips

 - 2 medium firm, ripe tomatoes

 - Salt and freshly ground pepper to taste

 Heat the oil in a large skillet.
-Add the onion and sauté over medium heat until it is translucent.
+Add the onion and sauté over medium heat until translucent.

-Add the garlic, bell peppers, wine and dried tomatoes.
-Stir in 1/4 cup water and bring to a simmer.
-Cook, covered, over medium-low heat until the peppers are tender but not overdone, about 8 minutes.
+Add the garlic, bell peppers, and wine.
+Cover and cook over medium-low heat until the peppers are just tender, about 8 minutes.
+Stir occasionally.